 38 Is the income earned by the owners of vessels registered in your jurisdiction subject to domestic taxation?
 At what rate?

-Except as set out in question 39, Swedish vessel owners are subject to domestic taxation in the usual way.
+Unless their vessel is subject to the voluntary tonnage tax system, Swedish vessel owners are subject to domestic taxation in the usual way.